GaryOderNichts/Bloopair/README.md

 - Download the latest .zip from the [releases page](https://github.com/GaryOderNichts/Bloopair/releases)
 - Extract it to the root of your SD Card

+Make sure you're using Tiramisu.
+Follow https://wiiu.hacks.guide/#/ to setup Tiramisu.
+More info about Tiramisu here: https://maschell.github.io/homebrew/2021/12/31/tiramisu.html

 ## Usage
-- Run Bloopair from the Homebrew Launcher
-Once launched, the Wii U menu should open
-- Once back in the Wii U menu, press the SYNC button on your console and controller
+- Once you're booted into Tiramisu and are in the Wii U menu, press the SYNC button on your console and controller
 - Wait until the Controller is connected

-If a controller had been paired in the past, simply turn it on again and it should reconnect.
-After rebooting the console or exiting System Settings, relaunch Bloopair.

 ## Pairing a DualShock 3
 The DualShock 3 needs to be paired using a USB cable.
 After the initial pairing it can be used like any other wireless Bluetooth controller.
-- While launching Bloopair from the Homebrew Launcher, hold down the A button on the Gamepad.
+- Open the Bloopair pairing app from the Homebrew Launcher.
 You should now be in the USB pairing menu.
 - Connect the DualShock 3 using a USB cable to the front or back ports of the console.
 - The screen will say "Paired!" once the controller has been successfully paired.
 You can now remove the USB cable from the controller.
-Press the PS button to connect it to the console.
+Press the PS button once back on the Wii U menu to connect it to the console.
-- Press the B button to exit to the Home Menu
+- Press the HOME button to exit to the HBL

 The DualShock 3 is now ready to use with the console.